General description These are a stylised man and woman made of wood, string and possibly horsehair.

 Both the man and the woman have a piece of string forming the eyebrows which are joined above the nose.

-Both are naked apart from a piece of felt covering the front of the body held in place by a piece of string around the waist.
+Both are naked apart from a piece of felt covering the front of the body held in place by a piece of string around the waist , typical of the apron-like garments wore by the indigenous peoples of this area of the world.
 The man’s felt is green, while the woman’s is grey with a green patch (pocket?) on the lower left side.
 The man’s felt is square-cut at the top and bottom, while the woman’s is heart-shaped at the top and rounded at the bottom.

 The woman is wearing a green felt scarf tied under her chin.

-They are both holding sticks in their hands (man: left; woman: right).
+They are both holding sticks in their hands (man: left; woman: right), which may represent the digging sticks used by the indigenous population for digging out roots, etc.

-Looking at the clothes, they remind me more of English garden gnomes rather than any of the pictures I have found of the Kenyan tribes.
-The material used to cover the front of the body is not even like the Kenyan khanga.
-It would be nice to know where these dolls actually originated and what they represent.
+Looking at these dolls, they at first reminded me more of English garden gnomes rather than any of the pictures I had found of the Kenyan tribes.
+However, the aprons used to cover the front of the lower body is like that reported to be used by the really ancient peoples indigenous to this area.

 Source(s) of information